-Tracing our steps back into real world, many artists are using techniques mentioned above to produce magnificent works of art.
-Of those artists out there who use welding to produce their work, one interesting example is Chain Breaker Welding.
+Tracing our steps back into the real world, many artists use the abovementioned techniques to produce magnificent works.
+Of those artists out there who use welding to do their job, one interesting example is Chain Breaker Welding.

-This chap uses old bike chains to produce wonderful aesthetically pleasing sculptures.
-You should really check out his work on Instagram.
+This chap uses old bike chains to produce extraordinary, aesthetically pleasing sculptures.
+You should check out his work on Instagram.

 Another great welding artist is David Madero.
 This chap creates stunning works of art using plasma cutters and spot welding techniques.